The abbreviation for antibiotics.

 EPSDT (Early and Periodic Screening, Diagnosis and Testing)

 A comprehensive list of all CPT® and HCPCS codes and their corresponding charges.
-Can vary based on insurance.
-Fee schedules are usually associated with a particular payor and reflect the reimbursement rates negotiated under the contract.
+This list may vary based on insurance and negotiated rates.

 GPCI (Geographic Practice Cost Index)

-A regional weight assigned to a Medicare locality that takes into account the cost of delivering services in that area.
-Each RVU component is given a specific weight, with 1.00 being the mean (therefore .9 would reflect a lower cost base, and 1.1 would be higher).
-GPCIs are a multiplier in the equation used to calculate Medicare allowable reimbursement rate.
+A regional weight assigned to a Medicare locality to account for the cost of delivering services in that area.
+Each relative value unit (RVU) component has a specific weight, with 1.00 being the mean.
+(Therefore, 0.9 would reflect a lower cost base, and 1.1 would be higher.)
+The GPCI serves as a multiplier in the equation used to calculate Medicare’s allowable reimbursement rate.

-the person ultimately responsible for a bill after insurance
+The person ultimately held responsible for a medical bill after the patient’s insurance has made its contribution.

 GUI (Graphical User Interface)